 Range requests refer to origin requests that include the Range header.
 When an origin server receives a range request, it immediately serves the requested range from the cache if the Edge Security Acceleration (ESA) cache contains the requested range.
-Range requests enhance the efficiency of file distribution, improve cache hit ratios, boost resource response times, and reduce origin traffic.
+Range requests speed up file distribution, increase cache hit ratios, boost resource response times, and reduce origin traffic.

 How it works